 Struck-by-Vehicle Incidents

-Safety challenge: Traffic control alone isn’t enough: distracted drivers, speeding vehicles, and unpredictable patterns make work zones dangerous for everyone.
+The pain point: While important, traffic control has limitations, as distracted drivers, speeding vehicles, and unpredictable patterns make work zones dangerous.

-Tech Solution: Video analytics platforms like Spot AI provide a live, 360-degree view of work zones.
-They can send instant alerts if a vehicle enters a restricted area, allowing flaggers or supervisors to take immediate action.
+Tech Solution: Video analytics platforms like Spot AI provide live views of work zones.
+They can send real-time alerts if a vehicle enters a restricted area, allowing flaggers or supervisors to take timely action.
 Video data also supports after-action reviews, helping teams identify patterns and adjust barrier placement or signage for better protection.

 Caught-in/Between Incidents

 Tech Solution: Modern video platforms track the movement of people and equipment.
-If a worker enters a “no-go” zone near operating machinery, the system notifies operators or safety leads immediately.
-Over time, analytics show where congestion and risks are highest, guiding workflow improvements.
+If a worker enters a “no-go” zone near operating machinery, the system notifies operators or safety teams in real time.
+Over time, reviewing this data can show where risks are highest, guiding workflow improvements.

 Electrocutions

 Tech Solution: Video analytics can be programmed to recognize when cranes or aerial lifts approach overhead hazards.
-If a machine nears a power line, staff are alerted before contact happens.
-This empowers crews to stop work and reposition before an incident occurs.
+If a machine nears a power line, staff are alerted, allowing them to take action.
+This empowers crews to stop work and reposition to mitigate the risk.

 Practical Implementation of Safety Technology

-Integrating video intelligence into highway, street, and bridge construction sites isn’t about replacing people—it’s about empowering them.
-Modern AI camera systems, like Spot AI, work with most existing infrastructure.
+Integrating video intelligence into highway, street, and bridge construction sites is about empowering people, not replacing them.
+Video AI platforms like Spot AI work with most existing infrastructure.
 They’re easy to deploy and can be tailored to monitor specific hazards: traffic breaches, PPE compliance, machine operation, and more.

 For best results:

-Map your risk areas: Identify where struck-by, fall, or equipment hazards are highest.
+Map your risk areas: Identify where struck-by, or equipment hazards are highest.

 Align with current safety programs: Use AI to support (not replace) toolbox talks, audits, and compliance checks.